 This Sterling Silver & Crystal Claret Jug, in the style of Robert Adam c.1760, comprises a sterling silver top with hinged cover thumb piece and sterling silver base with a crystal body in the centre.
 For strength and stability, the top and bottom sterling silver components are joined together with a bead decorated handle.
 The sterling silver bead wire feature is used throughout this Claret Jug to decorate and strengthen.
 The skills required to create a sterling silver Claret Jug of this complexity are only acquired after many years of experience at the bench.
 At JA Campbell, the person capable of producing this item is Founder, Designer and Master Silversmith John Campbell.
 Nothing produced at JA Campbell Silversmiths leaves the workshop without his seal of approval.

+Website sales only.
 Silver and crystal decanters and claret jugs by JA Campbell will be supplied with a stain removing kit for the interior of the crystal body, from August 2014.
 This easy to use accessory uses no compounds other than washing up water.

 The kit containing polished balls can be used repeatedly.
 The results are excellent.
 The crystal sparkles again like new.

 Mouth-blown English crystal is used for making the body of this sterling silver Claret Jug, uniquely made by the Master Glassblower and his team of supporting craftsmen.
 In the rare event of a mishap, we can replace the crystal body.
 The production method for these claret jugs is described below: